Locking

 The application then uses this column to ensure the row being updated isn't already updated by another concurrent transaction.

-Pessimistic Locking
+Pessimistic Lockingβ

 It's the locking mechanism implemented by the database itself.
 But the application must control the database on how it must be applied.
+This is specified in the query it sends to the database and database then handles it.

-SQL syntax
+SQL syntaxβ

 By using special SQL syntax by the application, specific datasets can be locked.